Hammad-Akbar/Chat-Bot/README.md

 # Lecture 10 - Socket.io
-0. `cd ~/environment` and git clone https://github.com/Sresht/lect10-socket/ and `cd lect10-socket`
+0. `cd ~/environment && git clone https://github.com/Sresht/lect10-socket/ && cd lect10-socket`
 1. Install your stuff!
   a) `npm install`
   b) `pip install flask-socketio`
   c) `pip install eventlet`
   d) `npm install -g webpack`
   e) `npm install --save-dev webpack`
+If you see any error messages, make sure you use `sudo pip` or `sudo npm`.
+If it says "pip cannot be found", run `which pip` and use `sudo [path to pip from which pip] install`
 2. Run your code!
   a) `npm run watch`
   b) `python app.py`